 • how much it will cost to do the work

 Control is a significant part of the project planning process.
 Projects are usually split into blocks or stages which facilitate control and provide natural break points for review, decision-making and commitment to the next phase.
-For programme and project planning the control cycle can look like this:

-Typically, a number of plans may be produced:
+Typically, several plans may be produced:

 • overarching portfolio or strategy level plan